romanzenka/swift/README.md

 Swift
 =====

-Search multiple tandem mass spec. datafiles using multiple search engines at once: Mascot, Sequest, X!Tandem, and MyriMatch.
+Search multiple tandem mass spec. datafiles using multiple search engines at once: Mascot, Comet, X!Tandem, and MyriMatch.

 ### Swift inputs

-Swift accepts one or many raw, mgf, mzML or Agilent .d files.
+Swift accepts one or multiple raw, mgf, mzML or Agilent .d files.
 You can process separate files or entire directories.

 ### Swift outputs